Fiddle Leaf Fig Leaf Drop — The Most Alarming Symptom Explained

 - 3

-Eliminate air drafts near the plant.
-Check for nearby vents, opening windows or doors, and air conditioning.
-Even a gentle draft from an HVAC vent several feet away can trigger chronic leaf drop.
+Eliminate any air drafts near the plant by checking for nearby vents, doors that open frequently, or air conditioning airflow.
+Even a gentle draft from an HVAC vent several feet away can be enough to trigger chronic, low-grade leaf drop over time.

 - 4

-After a repot or move, reduce watering frequency by about 25% for the first month to match the temporarily reduced root capacity for water uptake.
+If the drop followed a recent repot or move, reduce watering frequency by roughly 25% for the first month afterward, matching the temporarily reduced capacity of the disturbed root system to actually take up water.

 - 5